xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

 - [ ] Maps should be able to read from a serial string or probably a json object.
   This is in preparation of developing multiplayer; the server *needs* to know which map you're playing on.

 - [ ] Refactor the tile overlay visual system.
   - [x] Add texture re-use mechanism.
   - [x] Refactor terrain systems to make use of this re-use mechanism.
   - [x] Confirm that it actually works.
     - [x] Spotlight shader is not working.
 Well, it is technically, but it isn't spotlighting for some reason.
-    - [ ] System is not 'fast' (on my laptop2); not sure what the bottleneck is.
+    - [x] System is not 'fast' (on my laptop2); not sure what the bottleneck is.
 Could just be ~28 shaders per semi-frame.
-      - [ ] Add a display setting for low-performance machines.
+      - [x] Add a display setting for low-performance machines.
         - How?
 I don't have a settings screen or a pause menu yet.
     - [x] Texture Reuse system is broken on HQ (different building shapes).
       HQs, which I think are the only buildings like this, can override shapeId to give 'serial:shape:faction'
     - [x] Also broken on FireTiles, I think because the default shapeId is tileSerial + shapeSerial.
       In other words, we have way more 'standard' tiles than we need, which is one.
       - [ ] The solution I have (in TerrainObject.ts) doesn't have any protections against FireTile being the first 'std' tile considered.
+        - [ ] 'std' should probably be a special-built case.
       - [ ] FireTiles probably shouldn't show an overlay at all. 'std' looks weird on 'em.
 What is the source game's behavior?
 I'm pretty sure it displays red tiles over Plasma.
       - [x] The solution also doesn't consider Buildings, which are assumed to be 'std'; this is because I forgot about them.
       - [ ] Silos will need a new whitemask once they're used.
 Might be a while; I haven't implemented using Silos at all yet.